 The Coastal Forces Heritage Trust

 The Royal Navy began experimenting with small coastal motor boats imported from the USA in 1915.
-Within a year, in close collaboration with legendary designed such as John Thornycroft and his daughter Blanche, British-built craft were proliferating.
-They served with distinction around the shallow North Sea coastline and were famously involved in the raids on Ostende and Zeebrugge.
-The boats were used to carry torpedoes and mines and carried Lewis guns for self defence.
-By the end of the war, some had even been converted into unmanned drones in collaboration with the fledgling RAF!
-And in 1919, the daring raid on Kronstadt during the Russian War brought Coastal Forces their first Victoria Cross…
+Within a year, British-built craft were proliferating.
+They served with distinction around the shallow North Sea coastline and were used to carry torpedoes and mines with Lewis guns for self defence.
+By the end of the First World War, some had even been converted into unmanned drones in collaboration with the fledgling RAF and in 1919, the daring raid on Kronstadt during the Russian War brought Coastal Forces their first Victoria Cross.

 - Night Hunters – Coastal Forces Museum in Priddy’s Hard, Gosport